bytecodealliance/regalloc2/doc/DESIGN.md

 Our task is now to find an ordering of moves that respects these dependencies.
-To do so, we perform a depth-first search on the graph induced by the dependencies, which will generate a list of sequential moves in reverse order.
+To do so, we perform a depth-first search on the graph induced by the dependencies, which will generate a sequence of sequential moves in reverse order.
 We keep a stack of moves; we start with any move that has not been visited yet; in each iteration, if the top-of-stack has no out-edge to another move (does not need to come before any others), then push it to a result vector, followed by all others on the stack (in popped order).
 If it does have an out-edge and